In this article, we are going to learn all about the python iter() function to return an iterator object.

 Python iter function

-Python iter function is a built-in function in python that is used to returns an iterator object.
+Python iter function is a built-in function in Python that is used to return an iterator object to iterate each item of the iterable by using the next() function and for loop.

 Syntax